New Surroundings: Approaching the Untouchable

 Molior organizes a Quebec tour of its virtual reality exhibition, New Surroundings: Approaching the Untouchable.
 This poetic experience under the theme of nature’s fragility will be hosted in six Quebec cities—Val-d’Or, Chicoutimi, Gatineau, Quebec City, Sherbrooke, and Carleton-sur-Mer—from December 2024 to March 2026, thanks to an exceptional collaboration with six province-wide exhibition presenters.

-Centre d’exposition de Val-d’Or (VoART), from December 7th, 2024, to January 26th, 2025
+Centre d’exposition de Val-d’Or (VOART), from December 7th, 2024, to January 26th, 2025

 centre Bang in Chicoutimi, from February 21st to April 27, 2025